Tooth fairy

 The tooth fairy is a folkloric figure of early childhood in Western and Western-influenced cultures.
-The folklore states that when children lose one of their baby teeth, they should place it underneath their pillow or on their bedside table; the Tooth Fairy will visit while they sleep, replacing the lost tooth with a small payment.
+The folklore states that when children lose one of their baby teeth, they should place it underneath their pillow or on their bedside table; the tooth fairy will visit while they sleep, replacing the lost tooth with a small payment.

 Origins

 During the Middle Ages, other superstitions arose surrounding children's teeth.
 Children in England were instructed to burn their baby teeth, on pain of spending eternity searching for the baby teeth in the afterlife.
 Fear of witches was another reason to bury or burn teeth.
 In medieval Europe, it was thought that a witch could assume total power over someone if they were to obtain one of their teeth.

-One modern incarnation of these traditions into an actual Tooth Fairy has been traced to a 1908 "Household Hints" item in the Chicago Daily Tribune:
+While these beliefs may have had an influence, the earliest known record of the tooth fairy tradition itself is a 1908 "Household Hints" item in the Chicago Daily Tribune: